siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **Device**

-  The menu item *"Create Partition Table... "* actually contains two options:
+  The menu item `Create Partition Table...` actually contains two options:

-  1. Create a new (empty) partition table of the **same** type, and thus remove all old partitions and data in the fastest way.
+  1. Create a new (empty) partition table of the same type, and thus remove all old partitions and data in the fastest way.

-  2. **Change** the partition table type.
+  2. Change the partition table type.
 It makes sense to change from **msdos-MBR** to **gpt-UEFI** or vice versa.
 Here, too, all data will be lost.
     In 2009, UEFI with GPT was introduced, has been gradually spreading ever since, and will replace the MBR.
 While modern UEFI mainboards support MBR, the benefits of GPT are lost.
 More information about UEFI and GPT can be found on the manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk).

   ![GParted partition table](./images/gparted/gparted03-en.png)

-  The option *"Attempt Data Rescue... "* offers the chance to get the data despite a defective partition table.
+  The option `Attempt Data Rescue...` offers the chance to get the data despite a defective partition table.

   ![GParted data recovery](./images/gparted/gparted04-en.png)

 + **Partition**

-  The menu item *"Partition"* is of utmost importance.
+  The menu item `Partition` is of utmost importance.
 For the partition selected below, the menu shows all available operations depending on whether the partition is mounted or unmounted.
 Note that some of the sub-items can also perform critical or dangerous actions.

   ![GParted Data Recovery](./images/gparted/gparted07-en.png)

 + **Create a new partition**

-  In the toolbar, the *"New"* button allows you to create a new partition if an unallocated area was previously selected.
+  In the toolbar, the **`New`** button allows you to create a new partition if an unallocated area was previously selected.
 The appearing window lets you specify the size and the file system type for a primary, extended, or logical partition.

   ![GParted New Partition](./images/gparted/gparted05-en.png)